DeepRegNet/DeepReg/contrib/Longitudinal-Registration-MICCAI2020/README.md

     sample for intra-patient registration. `(Patient1-Visit1, Patient2-Visit1)` means registering images from different patients -- an sample for inter-patient registration.
-  - Fake h5 data files and key files can be generated using `python gen_fake_data.py`, which are not real data, but could be regard as a template for setting up your own data sets.
+  - Fake h5 data files and key files can be generated using `python gen_fake_data.py`, which are not real data, but could be used as a template for setting up your own data sets.

 ### Training